The Law of Intention, vs. the Law of Attraction

 But is it always “No Pain, No Gain?”
 Is it always true that “Pain is a Sign of Weakness Leaving the Body?”
 Based on my experience, I have to say no. Pain can also mean something is wrong.

 Pain can simply be a sign that something is wrong.
-Everyone knows good pain after a workout (the stuff where your legs are killing 2 days after doing heavy leg press), versus bad pain during the workout where if I squat too low, my knees feel like daggers are being driven in to them.
+Everyone knows good pain after a workout (the stuff where your legs are killing 2 days after doing heavy leg press), versus bad pain during the workout where if I squat too low, my knees feel like daggers are being driven into them.
 The good pain means that there will be gains.
 The bad pain means I NEED TO PROCEED WITH CAUTION.
-I need to take care, take it easy.
+I need to take care, take it easy otherwise I could be looking at a shoulder replacement surgery or along those lines.

 Now I’m the first one to admit that there is truth to this.
 However there are people who are in enough pain – not of their own making or doing – who cannot break these negative patterns, and yet they desperately want to.
 Does the universe return them bad things because of a state of mind and being that they simply don’t have the tools to escape from?
 That doesn’t make sense to me, and in fact, in my experience, I have not seen this to be the case.